sorbet/sorbet/website/docs/cli-ref.md

       --stripe-packages-hint-message arg
                                 Optional hint message to add to packaging related errors (default: "")
-      --extra-package-files-directory-prefix-underscore string
+      --extra-package-files-directory-prefix-underscore <dir>
                                 Extra parent directories which contain package files.
-                                These paths use an underscore package-munging convention, i.e. 'Project_Foo'
+                                Files are associated to a package using a package's namespace joined by underscores.
+That is, files in
+                                <dir>/Project_FooBar/ belong to Project::FooBar
-      --extra-package-files-directory-prefix-slash-deprecated string
+      --extra-package-files-directory-prefix-slash-deprecated <dir>
                                 Extra parent directories which contain package files.
-                                These paths use a slash package-munging convention, i.e.
-                                'project/foo'
+                                Files are associated to a package using slash munging conventions.
+That is, files in <dir>/Project/Foo_bar/
+                                belong to Project::FooBar.
+This is deprecated in favor of --extra-package-files-directory-prefix-slash since the
+                                paths are more readable
-      --extra-package-files-directory-prefix-slash string
+      --extra-package-files-directory-prefix-slash <dir>
                                 Extra parent directories which contain package files.
-                                These paths are constant names joined by slashes, i.e.
-                                'Project/Foo'
+                                Files are associated to a package using a package's namespace join by slashes.
+That is, files in
+                                <dir>/Project/FooBar/ belong to Project::FooBar
-      --allow-relaxed-packager-checks-for string
+      --allow-relaxed-packager-checks-for <name>
                                 Packages which are allowed to ignore the restrictions set by `visible_to` and `export` directives
-      --package-skip-rbi-export-enforcement string
+      --package-skip-rbi-export-enforcement <dir>
                                 Constants defined in RBIs in these directories (and no others) can be exported